febinbellamy/CodeHub/README.md

 ## How To Use / Demo

 ### 1. Install the Extension
-Download CodeHub from the Chrome Web Store (link).
+Download CodeHub from the Chrome Web Store [here](https://chromewebstore.google.com/detail/codehub/gadnnalppjchhdpplcjkhfabddchhlkp).
 ### 2. Authenticate with GitHub
 Click the CodeHub extension icon, then click the "Authenticate" button to connect your GitHub account.
 ### 3. Link a Repository